 “Passion for changing the world should the most important reason to become a teacher.”

-Teachers are being look up to not only by students, but also by people surrounding them.
-Since they do a good job in shaping the future and molding the minds of youth, they effortlessly create positive relationships as they continue to interact and influence younger generation.
+Teachers are being looked up to not only by students but also by people surrounding them.
+Since they do a good job in shaping the future and molding the minds of youth, they effortlessly create positive relationships as they continue to interact and influence the younger generation.

 “If you love learning, become a teacher.
 This profession needs curious, excited, fearless learners ready to experiment, fail, and innovate.
 If our goal is to cultivate life-long learners, then we must model that learning ourselves.”